ponyfoo/articles/drafts/angle-brackets-swift-directives.md

 });
 ```

 This is [equivalent to observing the attribute][17] for changes, and updating our local scope.
+Of course, using the `@` notation is much more "Angular".

 ```js
 deli.directive('note', function () {